hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 -r  Remove recursively
 -f  Force the removal (no questions, no errors if a file doesn't exist)

-.. note:: rm without the –i option will usually not ask you if you really want to remove the file or directory
+.. note:: rm without the -i option will usually not ask you if you really want to remove the file or directory

-mv – Move and rename files and folders
+mv - Move and rename files and folders
 --------------------------------------

 **Usage**:  ``mv [options] sourcefile destinationfile``